grafana/alloy/operations/helm/charts/alloy/README.md

 `alloy.configMap.content` holds the Grafana Alloy configuration to use.

 If `alloy.configMap.content` is not provided, a [default configuration file][default-config] is used.
-When provided, `alloy.configMap.content` must hold a valid River configuration file.
+When provided, `alloy.configMap.content` must hold a valid Alloy configuration file.

-[default-config]: ./config/example.river
+[default-config]: ./config/example.alloy

 ### alloy.securityContext